Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Golden Janissary Style/Light-on-Dark Shield.md

 ---
 *No shadow intrudes upon the light.*
 Spinning her weapon to build momentum, the stylist clashes an attack with her own withering attack.
 Her attack cannot deal more damage than (her Overwhelming), which she doesn’t gain.
-Against creatures of darkness, a successful clash also rolls one die of aggravated damage, ignoring Hardness.
+Against creatures of darkness, a successful clash also rolls one die of aggravated damage, ignoring [[Hardness]].
 ## Terrestrial
 This counts as the stylist’s attack for the round, and can’t be used if she’s already attacked this round.